Children for Health and Our Digital World

 More information on both of these partnerships can be found on our website.
 In 2015 we received the Global Impact Award from the Centre of Global Equality linked to our nutrition work in Mozambique.
 In all our partnerships we advocate the use of mobile to strengthen and support the work.

 However it is alongside a Cape Town/Brighton based company – Every 1 Mobile (E1M) that we have done most of our work linked to digital and mobile.
 Shortly after our launch we conducted an experiment with E1M to understand the health information needs of one of their communities of South African young caregivers.
 In just six days we elicited 1,794 responses about their information needs and care giving responsibilities.
-The results of this survey can be viewed here.

 During the Ebola outbreak in Sierra Leone we were asked by several different allies, to develop health messages for children and advise colleagues at UNICEF on ways in which children and young people could become part of the community mobilisation strategy.
 In addition and with the help of E1M, we developed a mobile website focussed on Ebola – Our ‘Safe, Strong and Smiling Mobi-site‘ for groups of educators linked to a network of schools in Freetown.
 See here for a further information with links to the Safe, Strong and Smiling mobi-site and resources we created for this programme.